Tulasi2721/Cloud-security-threat-monitoring-system/README.md

+IBM PROJECT

-# IBM Cloud Security Threat Monitoring System
+# Cloud Security Threat Monitoring System

 A comprehensive enterprise-grade cybersecurity solution for monitoring and detecting security threats in cloud environments.
 This system integrates with AWS CloudWatch, IBM QRadar, and ELK Stack to provide real-time threat detection, analysis, and automated incident response.